learningwithed/Networking-Journal/README.md

 The goal is to build deep understanding, not just surface knowledge. 💻🌐

+##Resources i recommend (and used)
+Crash course computer Science
+How the internet really works

 Follow along as I grow from learner to network engineer.